 1

-Understand what Type III hypersensitivity reactions are: These are immune complex-mediated reactions where antigen-antibody complexes deposit in tissues, leading to inflammation and tissue damage.
+Step 1: Understand the context of Type III hypersensitivity reactions.
+These reactions involve immune complex formation where antigen-antibody complexes deposit in tissues, causing inflammation and tissue damage.

 Verified video answer for a similar problem: